Banks and credit unions are both financial institutions that offer a variety of personal finance and business products.

 Credit unions, typically being smaller and more focused on serving their members, can boast better customer service than their big bank counterparts.

 The last main difference between a bank and a credit union is found in the kinds of services offered.

-Being larger, banks are often able to provide a wider range of services to their customers than can a credit union.
+Being larger, banks are often able to provide a wider range of services to their customers than a credit union can.
 For instance, large banks often offer multiple types of credit cards and a wider variety of business services.

 Conversely, a credit union serves a community and thus can offer more personalized services to their members.
 For instance, credit unions may be more willing to approve loans for members.
 They’ll also typically offer services in the form of financial education and outreach.

 The differences we just described make it easy to think the clear winner would be credit unions.
 However, determining which type of financial institution is right for you isn’t so simple.